 Before continuing, I will note the limitations of my assessment of the Mastodon Twitter Crossposter.

 I am only reviewing the Mastodon Twitter Crossposter based on my personal usage of the tool.
-I have been using the publicly available instance run by the developer to have my Mastodon posts replicated on Twitter.
+I have been using the publicly available instance run by the developer to have my Mastodon posts replicated on Twitter (UPDATE 12/28/22: Note that the main instance is being shut down).
 I do not have any private or unlisted Mastodon posts, nor do I have posts with content warnings – so I have not tested Crossposter functionality related to those points.
 July 15, 2022 Update: After first publishing this article, I “retweeted” several Tweets pertaining to our posts appearing on Hacker News page 1.
 These retweets were syndicated to my Mastodon account without issue.
 Thus, while I almost exclusively use the Mastodon Twitter Crossposter to syndicate Mastodon content to Twitter, going from Twitter to Mastodon has worked in the limited cases I used my Twitter account directly.

 I recommend studying the Mastodon Twitter Crossposter documentation to learn about features of the tool that are not covered by my use-cases.